 Other concentrations may include:

 While these concentrations are not on our list, you can find them as part of other programs that did not fit in our criteria.
-However, if any of these paths interest you, they might be working checking out!
+However, if any of these paths interest you, they might be worth checking out.

 - Human Development